MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 Get-Mailbox -PropertySets Archive
 ```

 This example returns the list of Properties defined in Archive property set.
-For a complete list of these properties, see [Get-ExoMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).
+For a complete list of these properties, see [Get-EXOMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).

 ### -------------------------- Example 3 --------------------------